limulus/jarfile/README.md

 jarfile
 =======

-A Node.js module for reading jar file manifests.
+A Node.js module for getting information about a jar file.